laminas/laminas-stdlib/README.md

-# zend-stdlib
+# laminas-stdlib

-`Zend\Stdlib` is a set of components that implements general purpose utility class for different scopes like:
+`Laminas\Stdlib` is a set of components that implements general purpose utility class for different scopes like:

 - array utilities functions;